 Hotkey Description K Alt + O Mouse-Orbit Camera lets you move the mouse to rotate the camera around its focal point.
 The camera's position and direction both change.
 To continuously rotate the camera around its focal point, click in the 3D view, drag the mouse, and release the mouse button to "throw" the view.
 Click again in the view to stop it from rotating.
-9 Alt + P Mouse-Pan Camera lets you move the mouse to move the camera up, down, left and right.
+Alt + middle mouse button To temporarily activate Mouse-Orbit Camera , hold down the Alt key and then click and drag using the middle mouse button.
+When the Alt key and middle mouse button are released, whatever tool was previously in use will still be active. • Alt + P Mouse-Pan Camera lets you move the camera up, down, left and right using the mouse.
 The camera's position changes, but its direction does not.

-Alt + D Mouse-Dolly Camera lets you move the mouse up and down to move the camera forward and backward.
-Move the mouse left or right to rotate the camera side to side.
-8 Alt + T Mouse-Tilt Camera lets you move the mouse to tilt the camera in any direction while staying in the same location.
+Hotkey Description \checkmark Alt + D Mouse-Dolly Camera lets you move the camera forward and backward by moving mouse up and down.
+Move the mouse left or right to rotate the camera side to side. (%) Alt + T Mouse-Tilt Camera lets you move the mouse to tilt the camera in any direction while staying in the same location.
 K. 3D Center Camera on Point lets you focus the camera at a particular point in the scene.
-This also sets the camera center so that future use of Mouse-Orbit Camera rotates around that point.
+This changes the camera's direction and focal point, but not its position.
+To use the 3D Center tool, activate the tool and then click on any object in the scene.
+R. Z 3D Focus on Object lets you focus the camera on a specific object.
+This changes the camera's position, direction, focal point, and the length of its line of sight.
 To use the 3D Center tool, activate the tool and then click on any object in the scene.